 All houses and chartered and non-chartered organizations sponsoring social events are expected to abide by state law and by published procedures and standards.
-Failure to do so may result in loss of social privileges, individual disciplinary action or loss of college recognition for the organization as determined by the College Judicial Board.
+Failure to do so may result in loss of social privileges, individual disciplinary action or loss of college recognition for the organization as determined by the College Conduct Board.
 Members of an organization may be personally liable for the acts of the organization or its other members.

 RESPONSIBILITY OF INDIVIDUALS

 Members of the faculty and staff should be aware of the legal drinking age of 21 years of age or older and the legal burden it places upon them.
 Faculty and staff are prohibited from providing, purchasing, or serving alcohol to students under the age of 21 in any setting.
 Individuals who violate Massachusetts state law may face criminal prosecution.